How much inheritance will you pay?

 – Amounts given to charity

-You must speak with an inheritance tax specialist when planning.
+It would be best if you spoke with an inheritance tax specialist when planning.
 We have created an online IHT calculator to help you identify these assets, which will not be subject to inheritance tax.

 See if you can sell/transfer assets from IHT chargeable amounts to exempt amounts is essential.
 An example is selling residential property investments and investing money into pensions.
 You might pay Capital Gains Tax, but this might be less than 40% inheritance tax.

+Want to understand what are inheritance tax rates?
 Use our online IHT calculator to see how you can save on inheritance tax.

 Three things you must get done regarding IHT